HyQD/grid-methods/docs/doc_pages/sph.rst

     \sin{\theta}\cos{\phi} &= \sqrt{\frac{2\pi}{3}}\Bigl[ Y_{1,-1} - Y_{1,1} \Bigr] \\
     \sin{\theta}\sin{\phi} &= \sqrt{\frac{2\pi}{3}}i\Bigl[ Y_{1,-1} + Y_{1,1} \Bigr]

-The action of the Cartesian position and derivativte operators on the spherical harmonics are given by
+The action of the Cartesian position and derivative operators on the spherical harmonics are given by

 .. math::